manymeeting/CrazyRabbit/README.md

 - Communication.
 Last week my map design did not work, but my teammates pointed out my mistake and taught me how to fix that mistake.
 Then I did it.
 Mutian Wang was a nice teacher, he always knew what my problem was and what I was worried about, and since I wanted to fix my mistake, the communication went on so well.

+## 11/11/2017
+###  Mutian Wang

+###  Ruifeng Sheng

+###  Zihan Ke

+###  Weiyu Jin

+###  Xiaoran Lin

+- Communication.
+Last week we had video meetings on zoom.
+I've got some questions about the how our main player can die, can kill enemy and can have two lives.
+And Mutian Wang explained everything so perfect and was patient to questions from every teammate, I liked his style, and he created great team culture.

+## Weekly Meeting Minutes
+### Date: 11/09/2017
+### Time: 10pm - 11pm
+#### 1. What did we do last week?
+- Created a UI opening for our game.
+- Desiged 2 maps for our game.
+- Finished programming the death, kill action and lives for the main character.
+#### 2. What is the team going to do next week?
+- Created 2 more maps using different tileset from opengameart.org
+- Designed the switch among maps
+- Programming on character health and points
+- Continue Refactoring code to enhance extensibility
+#### 3. What are the current blockers/challenges our team is facing?
+- Implementation of level switch
+- Implementation of new character appearence

 ## Weekly Meeting Minutes
 ### Date: 11/4/2017
 ### Time: 6pm - 8pm